samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 Several different model configurations were trained and evaluated as ipython kernels on kaggle.com.
 It was observed, in general, that increasing the number of neurons per layer improved accuracy, as was expected.

 In an attempt to ensure that each clipped sample included identifiable vocalizations, frame filtering was implemented following the methodology presented in Edoardo Ferrante's notebook [Extract features with Librosa, predict with NB](https://www.kaggle.com/fleanend/extract-features-with-librosa-predict-with-nb)(@ferrante).
-However, after some initial experimentation it didn't seem to improve results.
+However, after some initial experimentation, it didn't seem to improve results.
 It was apparent that it resulted in many more short samples requiring padding and also removed information related to tempo, distorting many of the distinguishing characteristics of the vocalizations in the spectrograms.
 So this approach was abandoned.

-Models with different kernel and max pooling sizes, including 1-row tall convolutional kernels and MaxPooling layers were tried out.
-In the notebook [Avian Vocalizations: CNN Classifier, Version 16](https://www.kaggle.com/samhiatt/avian-vocalizations-cnn-classifier/output?scriptVersionId=18872310) the model includes 64 filters for each convolutional layer and uses 1x4 convolutional kernels and max pooling sizes of 1x4, 1x3, and 1x2, respectively for each layer.
+Models with different kernel and Max Pooling sizes, including 1-row tall convolutional kernels and MaxPooling layers were tried out.
+In the notebook [Avian Vocalizations: CNN Classifier, Version 16](https://www.kaggle.com/samhiatt/avian-vocalizations-cnn-classifier/output?scriptVersionId=18872310) the model includes 64 filters for each convolutional layer and uses 1x4 convolutional kernels and Max Pooling sizes of 1x4, 1x3, and 1x2, respectively for each layer.
 It is evaluated on 3 splits for 100 epochs and achieves a score of: `0.0762`.
 This is not much of an improvement over the benchmark.

 In [Avian Vocalizations: CNN Classifier, Version 18](https://www.kaggle.com/samhiatt/avian-vocalizations-cnn-classifier/output?scriptVersionId=18878731) a similar model was evaluated, except with 3x3 convolutional kernels and 2x2 max pooling.
 It was trained on 3 splits to 100 epochs each and achieved a score of: `0.1238`.